CruiseDiva.comSM

 Seabourn Cruise Line

-Where to Smoke: Cabins, private balconies, and designated areas of open decks.
+Where to Smoke: Designated areas of specified lounges and open decks.

-Where NOT to Smoke: Restaurants (including outside areas where food is served), lounges, and elevators.
+Where NOT to Smoke: Suites, private balconies, restaurants (including outside areas where food is served), most lounges, and elevators.

-Cigars: Cigar and pipe smoking are allowed only in designated areas on open decks after 9pm.
+Cigars: Cigar and pipe smoking are allowed only in designated areas on open decks.

 SeaDream Yacht Club